Perfect 1-Day Sydney Itinerary: Taronga Zoo, The Rocks & Harbour Bridge

 Photo: Travel In Culture

-Even in winter the Sydney Royal Botanic Gardens have a nice green appearance | Photo: Travel In Culture
+Even in winter, Sydney’s Royal Botanic Garden maintains a lush, green appearance | Photo: Travel In Culture

-In the Royal Botanic Gardens you can explore a wealth of local plant species on a guided or self-guided tour | Photo: Travel In Culture
+In the Royal Botanic Gardens, you can explore a wealth of local plant species on a guided or self-guided tour | Photo: Travel In Culture

 Sydney Harbour Bridge | Photo: Travel In Culture